Policies

 Easy pickings...?

 Australia is in the middle of nowhere, roughly in the neighbourhood of Asia, but way down the bottom, at the end of the line.
 This geography suited us once.
 It put us beyond the reach of potential adversaries.
 And, because of the remote location, we held no practical strategic importance.
 But times and technology have repositioned us.
 Now, it’s our very isolation that potentially makes us easy pickings for a world power.
-On paper, what a ripe and juicy plumb Australia would be for China should it decide that it required land for its unsettled populations, food for its millions, and raw materials for its hungry economy.
+On paper, what a ripe and juicy plum Australia would be for China should it decide that more land is needed to settle its masses, along with food and raw materials to sustain them.

 Are there signs that this intent is anything other than hypothetical?
 There are two.
-Firstly, back in WWII, the Imperial Forces of Japan neatly cut Australia off from the world by taking the Solomon Islands, allowing the Emperor’s forces to sit astride our sea and air routes with America.
-The PRC has recently achieved the same thing as Japan’s Imperial forces back in '42 simply by signing a bilateral security cooperation agreement with the Solomons.
-China could now potentially cut us off from our principal ally, the United States, with no shot fired.
+Firstly, back in WWII, the Imperial Forces of Japan neatly cut Australia off from the world by taking the Solomon Islands, allowing the emperor’s forces to sit astride our sea and air routes with America.
+The PRC has recently achieved the same thing as Japan’s Imperial forces back in '42 simply by signing a bilateral security cooperation agreement with the Solomon Islands.
+China could now, if it chooses to in the future, cut us off from our current principal ally, the United States, with not a shot fired.

-And there's the other important sea route to and from Australia through the South China Sea.
-But with the PRC garrisoning those reclaimed islands, Australia could effectively be cut off from the rest of the world with a simple naval blockade.
+And there's the other critical sea route to and from Australia through the South China Sea and the Taiwan Strait.
+But with the PRC garrisoning those reclaimed islands and Beijing eyeing Taiwan covetously, Australia could effectively be cut off from the rest of the world with a simple naval blockade.

 The deterrence puzzle